 On the one hand, this increased demand has been beneficial in that rates for spot loads have been reported up.
 Additionally, the Federal Motor Carrier Safety Administration recently waived rules that limit how many hours a driver is allowed to be on the road in a continuous shift.
 These regulations were previously the source of much backlash in the trucking industry as drivers felt limited in their ability to perform on their own terms.
 Several complained that forcing them to sit idle when they were willing and capable of delivering more shipments was unfair and, ultimately, hurting all parties involved.
 But today, any trucker transporting essential goods or anything used to manufacture said items is exempt from the rules.
 It is yet to be seen whether or not previously-enforced regulations will go back into play once things with COVID-19 have died down.

 Additionally, as per Ian Duncan from the Washington Post, the lack of traffic has been instrumental in allowing truckers to deliver their shipments as quickly as possible.
 This is especially noteworthy as some of the most heavily-affected states (think California, New York, Illinois, and Washington) are notorious for their traffic congestion.
 The ability to deliver goods in a timely manner is of the utmost importance right now, especially in places where the cases of COVID-19 are skyrocketing.

-That said, the global pandemic is creating new obstacles for the trucking industry.
+On the other hand, the global pandemic is creating new obstacles for the industry.
 Truckers are now facing more scrutiny than ever before at borders, and are increasingly being turned away if they have come from regions that are experiencing increased numbers of COVID-19 cases.
-Additionally, they cannot fully self-isolate themselves, and often end up working long, exhausting shifts in what is often thankless work.
+Additionally, they do not have the ability to fully self-isolate themselves and often end up working long, exhausting shifts in what is often thankless work.